Access management in Query

 yq.auditor

-The yq.auditor role allows you to view the service metadata, including the information on folder, connections, bindings, and queries.
+The yq.auditor role allows you to view the service metadata, including the information on the relevant folder, connections, bindings, queries, and runs.

 yq.viewer